4313 Bluebonnet Blvd., Suite B

 Fatigue and Insomnia Treatments

-Hormone therapy can be part of an overall treatment plan created by a nurse and lifestyle specialist at Rejuvime Medical.
+Hormone therapy can be part of an overall treatment plan created by a nurse at Rejuvime Medical.
 Under the supervision of our medical director, these providers identify specific hormones that are responsible for a patient’s fatigue and sleeplessness.

 Through blood tests administered and evaluated at Rejuvime Medical, we get a baseline overview of sex hormones, thyroid gland, adrenal function, metabolic function, and overall health.
 This hormone panel can be used to diagnose testosterone and estrogen deficiency, health risks, and potential thyroid dysfunction prior to initiating hormone replacement therapy.
 A complete thyroid panel can also determine if a patient has hypothyroidism—an underactive thyroid could be the reason for feeling chronically tired.